LastZactionHero/wb-website/content/why-workbright.md

           <div class='bottom-icon icon-money-in-hand'></div>
         </div>
         <div class="tab-pane" id="we-meet-you-where-you-are" role="tabpanel">
-          <h2>We meet you where you are at</h2>
+          <h2>We meet you where you are</h2>
           <p>
             Whether you are hiring 50 or 50,000, WorkBright can scale to meet your specific needs while not overcharging you for unnecessary functionality.
-Our API and data export feature ensures we can fit in with your existing or future infrastructure and our flexible platform easily allows for multiple hiring locations while maintaining centralized oversight.
+Our API and data export features ensure we fit with both your existing and future infrastructure.
+Plus, our flexible platform allows for multiple hiring locations while maintaining centralized oversight.
           </p>
           <div class='bottom-icon icon-line-graph-up-right'></div>
         </div>
         <div class="tab-pane" id="stress-free-compliance" role="tabpanel">
-          <h2>Stress free compliance or Smart Forms</h2>
+          <h2>Stress free compliance</h2>
           <p>
             WorkBright is much more than a fillable PDF solution.
-With features such as data validation and pre-filled fields, Smart forms ensure forms are filled out quickly and completely.
+With features such as data validation and pre-filled fields, WorkBright ensures forms are filled out quickly and completely.
           </p>
           <div class='bottom-icon icon-clipboard-check-list'></div>
         </div>